udveg/data603-sp22/README.md

-# data603-sp22
-UMBC Data Science: Big Data

-Everything related to project is in the project directory.
+Everything related to the Project is in the project directory.